 Before you schedule your examination appointment, please review IBLCE’s COVID-19 Examination Day Notice and contact your IBLCE location with any questions.

 You will need to have your eligibility number (provided in the authorisation email) available at the time of scheduling.
-Important Note: candidates from the rescheduled March/April 2020 examination administration will have a new eligibility number.

 Can I call Prometric to schedule my appointment at a testing centre?

 If your Examination Authorisation Email indicates that you can schedule your appointment online through the Prometric website, then we strongly encourage you to do so, as Prometric has been experiencing extended customer service phone call wait times.
 Scheduling through the online portal is the most time-effective method; questions or issues with this process can be submitted to Prometric through the contact form on their website.

 For some candidates, scheduling will need to be conducted by phone, so please consult your Examination Authorisation Email for specific instructions.

 I’m having difficulty with scheduling my appointment at a test centre, as there seems to be no openings in my area.
 What are my next steps?

 Due to COVID-19, the social distancing measures in place, and test centre closures, please know that you may have some challenges scheduling your appointment at first.
 Please know that the testing vendor is opening sites and/or appointment times on a regular basis and the IBCLC certification programme is deemed essential so you will have access to all open test centres.
 We encourage you to continue to attempt to schedule your appointment on a regular basis.

 What measures related to COVID-19 are being implemented at testing centres/what should I be aware of when I go to the centre?